Rostov-on-Don: Mass media

 The construction of the Rostov TV centre began in 1956 and was completed on 26 April 1958.
 The first television program was broadcast on 30 April 1958.
 Colour television was first broadcast in 1974.
 Radio transmission began in Rostov-on-Don on October 17, 1975.
-In 2009, there were fourteen FM radio stations in Rostov-on-Don, it is also possibly, home of the Squeaky Wheel number station.
+In 2009, there were fourteen FM radio stations in Rostov-on-Don.
+It is also possibly the home of the Squeaky Wheel number station.

 Sports

 Rostov-on-Don is one of the host cities for the 2018 FIFA World Cup.

 2018 FIFA World Cup

 In 2018, Rostov-on-Don was one of the Russian cities to host the 2018 FIFA World Cup.
 Rostov Arena with a capacity of 45,000 spectators was built on the left bank of the Don River, left of the exit from the city via the Voroshilovsky Bridge.

 The stadium hosted 5 games of the FIFA World Cup.